 Redfern Health Center pharmacist June Hay has been named one of South Carolina’s top preceptors.
 Hay is the 2016-2017 Upstate Community Introductory Pharmacy Practice Experience Preceptor of the Year.
 The award, presented by the South Carolina College of Pharmacy, is given annually to a preceptor who has served as an exceptional role model practitioner and effective, enthusiastic teacher in the community setting.

-During the Fourth of July holiday, most people’s thoughts centered on cookouts, vacations and fireworks.
-This Tiger thought about history, because that’s what he does.
-In his book, The Age of Lincoln, this respected historian explores Abraham Lincoln’s experience with issues such as immigration, civil rights, race relations and faith – all issues that remain […]
+During the Fourth of July holiday, most people’s thoughts center on cookouts, vacations and fireworks.
+This Tiger thinks about history.
+In his book, The Age of Lincoln, this respected historian explores Abraham Lincoln’s experience with issues such as immigration, civil rights, race relations and faith – all issues that remain evident today.
+We are where […]

 Are video games bad for your kids?
 Not so, says researcher Jan Holmevik.
 In fact Holmevik, a professor in Clemson’s English department, encourages adults and kids alike to play even more video games.
 “Video games are much better than their reputation,” said Holmevik.
 “Many people today just don’t understand what video games are, but in […]